MarcelBostelaar/FederatedArchive/devnotes.md

 - [ ] Overview of edition files
 - [ ] Button to request a requestable

+## Additional features backend
+- [ ] Persistent ID for files that link up different versions of a file

 ## Not MVP
 - [ ] Diff view for text files